 A special hardship licence can only be used for the purposes stated by the Court; you cannot use a special hardship licence to drive to the shops, university, or unpaid work experience unless this is specified in the Order.
 A special hardship licence is designed to allow you to keep your job and continue to earn a living where a driver’s licence is an essential component to you earning that living or for some other specified serious reason.

 Depending on which Magistrates Court your application is to be heard in depends when your application will be heard.
 Some Courts hear Special Hardship Application weekly, some fortnightly and some only monthly.
 Again, as it is a nominated Court application you may request a date for a month or two away if you need to for any reason.

 When you receive a fine which breaches your good driving behaviour period you can continue to drive as normal up until mid-night before your suspension date.
 However you cannot drive after that time until you have filed your Application for a Special Hardship with the Court and QLD Transport.
-You have 21 days from the suspension date in which to do this.

 The suspension date is allocated by Queensland Transport.
 When you make payment, part payment of your fine or the debt is referred to the State Penalties Enforcement Register (SPER), Queensland Transport is then notified that you have breached your Good Driving Behaviour period and that you need to be issued a suspension date.
 A letter is then sent out to you, usually 2-3 weeks after you make payment, part payment or the debt is referred to SPER.
 The suspension date will be on the letter and will generally be a further 2-3 weeks from when you receive the letter.